 You can be the star of a January party by bringing this healthy and flavorful dip to serve alongside heavier options filled with cream and cheese.
 Not that we don’t like cream and cheese here, but some folks are looking for healthy options these days–without sacrificing on flavor!

 Don’t be deterred by the “spicy” in the title.
 Certainly plenty of flavor with garlic and red pepper flakes, but it’s not super-hot.
 Flavorful is more like it.
 But Muhammara typically gets translated as “spicy red pepper dip” so I went with that.
-If you wants something a bit hotter, stay tuned…I’ll be posting the other dip I brought for Christmas soon!
+If you wants something a bit hotter, try our Super Easy Spicy Green Onion Dip!

 One other recipe note.
 The walnuts are an important ingredient, but toasted pumpkin seeds can be substituted to make a nut free dish.
 I tried with good results the last batch I made.